einichi/einichi/README.md

 - 👋 Hi, I’m Ricky, an English/Japanese bi-lingual Infra/Security/Dev guy in Japan
 - 👀 I’m interested in general app dev and secure, automated code pipelines
 - 🌱 I’m currently learning JS/TS, Golang, Python and some ML
-- 📫 You can contact me at ricky@burg.in
 - 🌐 Have a look at my short resume/CV at https://ricky.burg.in/